Tom Christie (rugby union)

 Tom Christie (born 4 March 1998 in New Zealand) is a New Zealand rugby union player who plays for Prem Rugby side Newcastle Red Bulls.
 His playing position is flanker.

 Rugby career

 Christie played for the New Zealand U20's rugby union team, winning the World Rugby U20 Championship in 2017 and captaining his side in the 2018 edition.
 In 2020, Christie played for the South Island team in the North vs South match, the first of its kind in 8 years.
 Tom Christie captained Canterbury to a victory in the 2025 Bunnings NPC in his final game for Canterbury.

 On 14th August 2025, it was announced that Christie had signed a two-year deal with Newcastle Red Bulls, with Director of Rugby Steve Diamond describing the signing as "a real statement of intent".
 Christie is scheduled to join Newcastle after the conclusion of the 2025 Bunnings NPC.

+On 28th November 2025, Christie made his Newcastle debut, playing 77 minutes during a 17-39 loss against Leicester Tigers.